TheSquareRoot/discrete-rocknroll-revamped/README.md

 # discrete-rocknroll-revamped
 This is a python implementation of the Rock'n'Roll resuspension model.
 The model is described in [1].
 The implementation uses the parametrization proposed by [2].
 The main features of this implementation are:

-- Discretized distributions for adhesion forces and particle size.
+- Discretized distributions for adhesion forces and particle size (all scipy.stats distributions are available for use!)
-- Unsteady friction velocity inputs
+- Unsteady friction velocity inputs (both generated in place and read from .npy files.)
+- Several drag force models.
 - Plotting capabilities

 Although the focus here is on the Rock'n'Roll model, any other kinetic models (models that compute a resuspension rate from a set of parameters) can be integrated into the code quite easily.